Youth work: Centre-based youth work

 The Center for Intercultural Dialogue manages several youth centers in Kumanovo, North Macedonia, aiming to offer youth work and to bridge the community divide in the region.

 This youth work is carried out at a dedicated premises, which may include facilities such as drop-in coffee bars, sports facilities and advice centres.
 Most youth clubs fall under this fairly wide category.
 It is reliant on young people choosing to come to the centre, but in some cases may be linked with outreach or school-based youth work.

 Faith-based youth work

-This youth work is carried out from a foundation of religious morals and may be for the purpose of sharing or engendering religious views.
-In the Christian church the main purpose of faith-based youth work may be derived from the biblical commandment to "love your neighbour."
+Faith-based youth work is carried out from a foundation of religious values and may be undertaken for the purpose of sharing or engendering religious views.
+In the Christian churches, the main purpose of faith-based youth work may be derived from the biblical commandment to "love your neighbour".
 In many faith-based situations the main agenda or purpose of youth work is aligned with the spiritual goals of the religion, or the perceived progress of a young person toward these goals.

+The Catholic church sees young people themselves as capable of working with other young people to secure these aims, as well as calling on adults to engage with youth.

 In Northern Ireland, 64% of youth work is faith-based.